-The Danube river is Europe's second largest river.
+The Danube River is Europe's second-largest river.
 It flows through ten countries, from Germany to Ukraine, and its banks are the home of four capital cities.
 Of these, we visited three during our December trip to Central and Eastern Europe.

-It was really interesting learning about these cities shared history: through the legacy of great empires (Roman, Ottoman, Austro-Hungarian) and of the same trade routes.
-We found many similarities (in architecture, art, sometimes even in cuisine) but also many singularities (in the languages and customs) between the cities we visited.
+It was really interesting learning about these cities' shared history: through the legacy of great empires (Roman, Ottoman, Austro-Hungarian) and of the same trade routes.
+We found many similarities (in architecture, art, and sometimes even in cuisine) but also many singularities (in the languages and customs) between the cities we visited.

-We only had one week to visit all these beautiful places before Christmas, and though we could not see everything, we really enjoyed our time there.
+We only had one week to visit all these beautiful places before Christmas, and though we could not see everything, we enjoyed our time there.
 There are plenty of very good reasons to visit Central and Eastern Europe, especially in winter with all the Christmas markets!